Diabetes: Nursing Management Seminar

 Techniques included in this session can also be used in your daily life to achieve your own personal health goals!

 Insulin and Legal Implications

 Insulin is one of the most likely drugs to be implicated in a lethal medicine error.
 This session will focus on the prevention of nursing errors.
+It includes:

 - What are the current risks of insulin administration and what are the legal implications for nurses?

 - What are the implications for health facilities?

 - Is your current nursing practice in relation to the administration of insulin safe and legal?

 2:45pm - Afternoon Tea and Coffee